.

 Before listing the most common mistakes found in a medical lab, it’s first important to get a sense of scale.

-It’s estimated by some that medical error is the third most common cause of death in the U.S., with diagnostic error accounting for 25% of those deaths.
-But just how many deaths occur each year due to medical error remains an open debate, as estimates range from 160,000 to 400,000 depending upon which published report you reference.
+It’s estimated that medical error is the third most common cause of death in the U.S., with diagnostic errors accounting for 25 percent of those deaths.
+However, just how many deaths occur each year due to medical error remains an open debate, as estimates range from 160,000 to 400,000, depending on which published report you reference.

-We can dive deeper into the numbers with a report published by the National Institutes of Health.
-The report, titled The Measurement of Errors in Clinical Laboratories, concluded that 80 to 90% of all diagnoses are made based on laboratory test results and diagnostic (laboratory) errors are reported at a frequency of 0.012 to 0.6% for all diagnostic tests.
+A report published by the National Institutes of Health, The Measurement of Errors in Clinical Laboratories, offers a closer look at the numbers.
+It found that 80 to 90 percent of all medical diagnoses rely on laboratory test results, with diagnostic errors occurring in approximately 0.012% to 0.6% of all tests.

 The report also noted what we already know full well, that the diagnostic testing process is very complex.
 It involves various procedures, equipment, technology, and human expertise, and all of these elements must come together seamlessly to ensure accurate, precise, and timely diagnosis and treatment decisions.